Si-kaR/Skrybe/README.md

 ## 📦 Project Status

-Skrybe is currently in development.
+Skrybe is still under development.
 Stay tuned for updates, contributions, and progress!

 ---

-> ⚡ Let's build Skrybe into the gold standard of transcription apps.
-Contributions welcome!
+> Building Skrybe into the gold standard of transcription apps.
+Contributions welcome thought I want to do it on my own!!!